Summary

 COMM 200 Feedback

-- Earning credit made it easy to develop the pilot & to compete
+- Earning credit made it easy to collectively pilot & compete

 - Competing for ‘bragging rights’ made it fun (no need for cash prize)